-If you’re all for keeping things conveniently simple, the Stonehaven Net, Mat and Practice balls will serve you well.
+If you’re all for keeping things conveniently simple, the SKLZ Home Driving range will serve you well.

-The setup is ideal for small spaces and includes a 2.2 meter net, a pair of rubber tees and a hitting mat that replicates fairway lies.
+The package is ideal for small spaces and includes a seven-foot hitting net, a pair of rubber tees and a hitting pad that replicates both fairway lies and thicker rough.

-A dozen limited flight practice balls completes the setup, so you can practise you’re driving, irons and wedge game in your new home studio, at any time of the day, or night.
+A dozen limited flight impact balls completes the setup, so you can practise you’re driving, irons and wedge game in your new home studio, at any time of the day, or night.

 And if you don’t want to make it a permanent fixture indoors, it’s easy to setup and pack down.